nickdoucette24/capstone/README.md

 - A filter in the search that takes into account the different point system throughout the years so the user can filter drivers based on their overall performance instead of statistical averages
 - More options for the user to customize their profile layout
 - A Factory Page which focuses on teaching people about Formula 1's different technological and business components, as well as the various strategies involved with the sport
+- Give users the ability to share a graphic of interesting stats to various social media platforms
+- Enable users to add race session events to their personal calendars
+- Short-term data cashing for the live sessions
+- In-app live chat as the race session is going on
+- Season Predictor game which allows users to make predictions race by race as well as make a start of the season prediction

 # pitstop-capstone